 Smith has spent his entire career at the University of Oxford, beginning as a student of biochemistry in 1963 and years later ascending to Chair and Head of Pharmacology at Oxford and Fellow of Lady Margaret Hall.
 His lab, Smith Group, has investigated the role of micronutrients, especially B vitamins, in relation to the functioning of the brain, in particular in prevention of cognitive decline, and in the causation of obesity.

 As part of this research, Smith co-founded OPTIMA, which has pioneered the study of the prevention of cognitive decline by identifying modifiable risk factors.
-For example, Smith and his colleagues discovered that elevated plasma homocysteine and low-normal concentrations of B vitamins (folate, vitamin B12, and vitamin B6) are important risk factors for cognitive decline.
-This led them to carry out VITACOG, a two-year randomized, double-blind, placebo-controlled trial to see if B vitamin treatment could affect the rate of shrinkage of the brain and improve memory function in older people with memory concerns.
+For example, Smith and his colleagues discovered that elevated plasma homocysteine and low-normal concentrations of B vitamins (folate, vitamin B12, and vitamin B6) are important risk factors for declining brain health.
+This led them to carry out VITACOG, a two-year randomized, double-blind, placebo-controlled trial to see if B vitamin treatment could affect the rate of atrophy of the brain.

 The results were more strikingly positive than we could have dreamt.